chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 - all design changes have been discussed
 - the PR has been reviewed
 - the contributor agreement has been signed
-- the history in the PR does not contain anything not to be in the repo
+- the `Git history is clear`_ of anything that should not be in the repo
 - relevant configurations pass testing

+If you did not have the resources to perform at least a full correctness test run, this is the point at which a reviewer would do so for you.
+Contributors are expected to have verified any new tests work before asking a reviewer to do this.

+Details on how to run tests may be found at `Test System`_, and details on the appropriate amount of testing before merging the final PR may be found at `Testing guidance`_.

 * Once the pull request is approved, it can be merged.
 This can be done by either the reviewer or developer (given sufficient permissions), as decided between the two of them.
 See `How to merge a PR`_ for steps to perform this.

-  Note: It's not generally possible to completely remove a commit from git by the time it makes it in to the master branch.
-So be very careful not to commit anything that you might regret later (e.g., sensitive code, code owned by anyone other than yourself).
-Ideally, the review will catch such issues, but the ultimate responsibility is on the developer.

-* If you are reviewing code from an external contributor without push privileges, please look through the `Reviewer responsibilities`_ once more before merging the change.
+* If you are reviewing code from an external contributor without push privileges, go through the checklist once more before merging the change.

 After the final version of the change has been agreed upon, the person making the merge should follow the steps for `How to merge a PR`_.